-Examiners for the Part II Examination: Prof. Simon Benjamin (Chair), Prof. Pete Nellist, tbc, Prof. Roger Reed, Prof. Richard Todd and Prof. Peter Wilshaw.
+Examiners for the Part II Examination: Prof. Simon Benjamin (Chair), Prof. Hazel Assender, Prof. James Marrow, Prof. Pete Nellist, Prof. Roger Reed and Prof. Richard Todd.
 The external examiners are Prof. Alison Davenport, Birmingham, and Prof. Peter Haynes, Imperial.

 It must be stressed that in order to preserve the independence of the Examiners, you are not allowed to make contact directly about matters relating to the content of the exams or the marking of coursework.
 Any communication must be via the Senior Tutor of your college, who will, if he or she deems the matter of importance, contact the Proctors.
 The Proctors in turn communicate with the Chair of Examiners.
 If you have any queries about the Examinations or anything related to the Examinations, for example, illness, personal issues, please don't hesitate to seek further advice from your College tutor, or one of the Department's academic support staff.